aalu1418/rocket-design-challenge/README.md

 ```
 Note:
 * These results may not be correct because changing the convergence tolerance can cover up potential error - there is likely a modeling error due to incorrect assumptions or missing information.
 * The model includes a parameter for the height of the fairing.
-As a result the optimizer is looks to reduce the weight and because the fairing height is not tied to other parameters it is reduced to zero.
+As a result, the optimizer looks to reduce the weight, and because the fairing height is not tied to other parameters or constraints, it is reduced to zero.

 **Design Parameters**